-- [92] The Respondent argued these areas are not chiefly used for divine worship and are taxable.
-The current use (and the land associated with it) does not meet the exemption in section 362(1)(k): used chiefly for divine service, public worship, or religious education. - [93] The Respondent presented that the Complainant may wish to abandon the claim around valuation; however, valuation is key in determining the assessment of each property.
+- [79] The Respondent argued these areas are not chiefly used for divine worship and are taxable.
+The current use (and the land associated with it) does not meet the exemption in section 362(1)(k): used chiefly for divine service, public worship, or religious education. - [80] The Respondent presented that the Complainant may wish to abandon the claim around valuation; however, valuation is key in determining the assessment of each property.
 An exemption cannot be applied to a portion of a property using a sliding scale of valuation.
 There is the law of diminishing returns: as units increase, the value per unit decreases.
-An exemption should be applied based on each component and the specific assessment. - [94] The Respondent argued that the Complainant's case law references give clear direction as to the application of 362(1)(k), affirming that the subject property, as a faith-based post-secondary institute, is not governed by this MGA section (to be thoroughly considered within analysis). - [95] The Respondent indicated that total assessed value is \$47,000 is 100% Taxable with no exemption.
+An exemption should be applied based on each component and the specific assessment. - [81] The Respondent argued that the Complainant's case law references give clear direction as to the application of 362(1)(k), affirming that the subject property, as a faith-based post-secondary institute, is not governed by this MGA section (to be thoroughly considered within analysis). - [82] The Respondent explained that the land on which the subject property is located, is assessed with a separate roll number.
+The Respondent indicated that total assessed value is recommended to be \$3,546,000 is 97% Taxable and 3% Exempt.